Broadcasting Services Act 1992

 The Broadcasting Services Act 1992 (Cth) is an Act of the Parliament of Australia, which broadly covers issues relating to content regulation and media ownership in Australia.
-The law stipulates what is political advertising and the specific conditions which must be met before they are authorised for publication.

 Background

-Prior to the Act, the primary legislation in regulating Australia’s broadcasting services was the Broadcasting Act 1942.
+Prior to the Act, the primary legislation in regulating Australia's broadcasting services was the Broadcasting Act 1942.
 The ancestral Act was restrictive to the content and ownership of commercial radio and thus was successively amended to accommodate for the introduction of privately owned television networks.
 The ad hoc approach to legislating broadcasting regulations was reviewed by parliament in 1988 leading to the drafting of the current Act.

-Meanwhile, Australia’s restrictions on foreign investment were eased during the 1980’s leading to significant investment in Australia’s private sector.
+Meanwhile, Australia's restrictions on foreign investment were eased during the 1980s leading to significant investment in Australia's private sector.
 Restrictions were, however, still in place for Australian radio and television broadcasters.
 Australian television networks of Nine Network and Seven Network sought foreign equity in early 1990 but had been limited by restrictions on foreign ownership within the ancestral Act.